muSpectre/muFFT/doc/source/GettingStarted.rst

   <https://breathe.readthedocs.io>`_ (necessary if you want to build the
   documentation (turned off by default)

-*µ*\FFT requires a relatively modern compiler as it makes heavy use of C++17 features.
+µFFT requires a relatively modern compiler as it makes heavy use of C++17 features.

 To compile for *development*, i.e. with debug options turned on, first setup the build folder: